topocm/topocm_content/src/w0_background/band_structures.md

 ### Example: Su-Schrieffer-Heeger model

 Let us now work through an example.
-The Su-Schri
+The Su-Schrieffer-Heeger model is the simplest model for polyacetylene, which to a physicist can be thought of as a chain of atoms with one orbital per atom.
+However, the hopping strength alternates (corresponding to the alternating bond-length ) between $t_1$ and $t_2$.